Do you want to know more about Stora Enso?

-Positioned at the heart of the circular and bioeconomy, Stora Enso strives to improve resource efficiency – to make more with less.
+Positioned at the heart of the circular bioeconomy, Stora Enso strives to improve resource efficiency – to make more with less.
 This benefits our business, as well as the environment and society.

 In 2020, the utilisation rate for residuals and by-products across the group was 98%, including both internal and external use.

 Our group-wide target was to reduce specific electricity and heat consumption per tonne of pulp, paper, and board production by 15% by 2020, compared with the baseline year of 2010.
-In 2018, this indicator was 4.2% lower than the 2010 baseline (3.6% in 2018).
+In 2019, this indicator was 2.9% lower than the 2010 baseline (3.6% in 2018).
 Most of our production processes are energy intensive and therefore we have established an energy efficient target to achieve as a minimum 0,8% annual energy savings by 2030.
 The target is followed with a KPI describing the projected fraction of energy savings per total energy use of electricity and heat.
 In 2020, the projected annual energy savings were -0.9%.

 Our energy supply is managed under long-term contracts, direct market access through energy exchanges, efficient combined heat and power production, and shareholdings in power generation companies.

 Stora Enso is committed to continuous improvements in energy efficiency and energy self-sufficiency.
 We always assess the opportunities to use biomass fuels and other low-carbon options when making energy investments.
 Our central energy efficiency investment fund is a cornerstone of our continuous energy efficiency work.